SwiftERM Hyper-personalisation for ecommerce email marketing

 The majority of American adults are open to receiving emails from businesses, and they read a fair amount of these correspondences and offers.
 Most readers are quite discerning about which emails they open, which represents the proverbial catch in the email marketing proposition.
 The responsibility of capturing people’s attention falls to email technicians who must use their skills to engage a sceptical readership.

 Like anything in which they invest their time, consumers expect businesses to provide value in exchange for their attention.
-This explains the 40 per cent of respondents who desired discounts and promotions above all other types of emails.
+This explains the 40 % of respondents who desired discounts and promotions above all other types of emails.
 But don’t dismiss the value of news and updates: curated, relevant information goes a long way in building rapport between businesses and their audiences.

 “CONSUMERS EXPECT BUSINESSES TO PROVIDE VALUE IN EXCHANGE FOR THIS TIME”

-The plain answer to the email frequency question is that marketers simply must respect the inbox of their recipients.
+The plain answer to the email frequency question is that marketers simply must respect the inboxes of their recipients.
 An opt-in is an invitation to start a conversation, not an excuse to unleash a deluge of untargeted, incessant messages.

-Irrelevance presents a more complex puzzle because its roots begin at the content that marketers are creating.
+Irrelevance presents a more complex puzzle because its roots begin with the content that marketers are creating.
 If the content strategy is wrong, (again why need a strategy when it can be done individually) then the emails will always be wide of the market.
 The sheer volume of irrelevant emails poured into inboxes indicates a segmentation problem as well.
 Personalisation is without a doubt the strongest tactic marketers have for standing out and piquing interest.
 Research even indicates that simply framing an interaction as personalised can create a sense of reciprocity among customers.

 Overall, consumers feel the email inbox is an appropriate place to interact with businesses.
 It’s down to the marketer to appreciate the importance of these communications.